lightonai/pylate/docs/index.md

 ```

 ## Citation

-If you use PyLate for research, you can refer to the library with this BibTeX:
+You can refer to the library with this BibTeX:

 ```bibtex
 @misc{PyLate,
   title={PyLate: Flexible Training and Retrieval for Late Interaction Models},